ggxox1/the-hidden-vault/README.md

         function toggleSpeechRecognition() {
             const SpeechRecognition = window.SpeechRecognition || window.webkitSpeechRecognition;
             if (!SpeechRecognition) {
-                alert("Speech recognition is not supported on this browser.
-Try Chrome or Safari.");
+                alert("Speech recognition is not supported on this browser.");
                 return;
             }